DoonOnthon/Wordpress-Bait-user/README.md

 ## License

-This project is licensed under the **[Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/)**.
+This project is licensed under the Creative Commons Attribution 4.0 International License.

-**You are not allowed to:**
+### You are allowed to:
-- Use the code for commercial purposes.
+- **Use** the code for any purpose, including commercial.
-- Distribute modified versions of the code.
-- Sub-license or sell the code.

-**You are allowed to:**
-- Use the code for personal, educational, or non-commercial purposes with proper attribution.
+- **Share** the code in any medium or format.
-- Share the unmodified code.
+- **Adapt**, modify, transform, and build upon the material for any purpose, even commercially.

+### Under the following condition:
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-For more details, see the [LICENSE](LICENSE) file in this repository.
+For more details, see the LICENSE file in this repository.

 ## Support